MicrosoftDocs/CommunityToolkit/docs/maui/views/popup/popup-options.md

 ms.date: 05/19/2025
 ---

+# PopupOptions - Customizing the popup behavior and appearance

 The `PopupOptions` class provides the ability to customize the appearance and behavior of the `Popup`.

 All of the examples in this page make use of the `SimplePopup` example that is covered at [`Popup`](../popup.md).